Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 2. Click the `Hosting plans`{.action} menu, then select the web hosting plan concerned.
 3. On the page that appears, click on the `FTP - SSH`{.action} tab.
 4. On the new page that appears, click the `Restore backup`{.action} button.
-5. In the window that pops up, choose the date of the backup you want to restore, and then continue until you start restoring.
+5. In the window that pops up, choose the date of the backup you want to restore, and then continue until the process begins.

 Restoring the FTP storage space may take **several minutes**.